 Reducing Unintended Pregnancy among Youth

 APC Uganda conducted an assessment of the feasibility and acceptability of interventions to reduce unintended pregnancy among in-school youth.
 The formative assessment was conducted in six districts in Northern Uganda and consisted of a series of key informant interviews with government officials (both local and national), school administrators, and members of youth-serving organizations.
 Respondents were asked about their perceptions of the sexual and reproductive health challenges faced by youth in Uganda, and their perceived barriers to and acceptability and feasibility of implementing a school-based approach to reduce unintended pregnancy.
-Results of the assessment indicated widespread interest in such an approach and APC Uganda is developing a pilot program to connect in-school youth with comprehensive health services, including sexual and reproductive health services.
+Analysis results and programming recommendations are detailed in the Preventing Unintended and Unplanned Pregnancy Among In-school Youth: An Acceptability and Feasibility Assessment Report, which was produced and disseminated widely in 2016.